All About The Water Cycle - How Does It Work?

 How do Humans Affect the WATER CYCLE?

 Water is one of the most valuable resources on Earth.
-With water making up at least 80 percent of living matter, the more we develop our land and increase infrastructure, the bigger the effect humankind has on the water cycle.
+With water making up at least 80 percent of living matter, the more we develop our land and expand infrastructure, the greater humankind's impact on the water cycle.

 Here are a few of the general issues that disrupt the water cycle:

-Urbanization: This happens when the natural water cycle cannot function properly in urban areas due to buildings, concrete, and other surfaces preventing the water from reaching the ground, allowing it to soak into the soil.
-Keeping trees, plants, and grass healthy also starts to decrease, as low soil moisture impedes the healthy growth of plants.
+Urbanization: This occurs when the natural water cycle is disrupted in urban areas by buildings, concrete, and other impervious surfaces that prevent water from reaching the ground and infiltrating the soil.
+Keeping trees, plants, and grass healthy also begins to decline as low soil moisture impedes their healthy growth.

-Deforestation occurs when clearing all or removing specific trees from forest land.
-Deforestation happens when builders turn this land into non-forest use.
-Removing trees from forests that have been growing for years reduces evapotranspiration, the sum of evaporation and plants' transpiration from land and ocean surface to the atmosphere.
+Deforestation occurs when all or specific trees are cleared from forest land.
+Deforestation occurs when builders convert this land to non-forest use.
+Removing trees from forests that have been growing for years reduces evapotranspiration —the sum of evaporation and plants' transpiration from land and ocean surfaces to the atmosphere.

-Irrigation: As the human population has increased, land demands have risen.
-People need more food to make food, and of course, water.
-Irrigation is the artificial watering of land that does not get enough water through rainfall.
-Irrigation is used substantially by most countries.
+Irrigation: As the human population has increased, demand for land has risen.
+People need more food to make food —and, of course, water.
+Irrigation is the artificial watering of land that does not receive sufficient rainfall.
+Irrigation is widely used in most countries.

 The problem with irrigation is that it removes water from its natural source and often causes leaching and runoff where it is used.
-This removal of nutrients results in farmers using more fertilizers to keep their grasslands productive while the waterways become contaminated.
+This nutrient removal leads farmers to use more fertilizers to maintain the productivity of their grasslands, while waterways become contaminated.

 Other Human Activities that Change the Water Cycle Include: